contactopensource/contactopensource/api/purchase_order/index.md

   * id: uuid (index)

-  * sign: char (index) - example: the emoji "green check mark" for the semantics of "this item is complete".
+  * sign: string (index) - example: the emoji "green check mark" for the semantics of "this item is complete".

   * lock_version: integer